Remote data access security explained

-As you may know, SAP Cloud for Analytics (C4A) supports remote data sources.
+As you may know, SAP Analytics Cloud supports remote data sources.
 This allows for a hybrid approach where you are still not ready to go completely cloud, but want to utilize the fast and flexible deployment of a cloud solution.

 The purpose of this blog is to explain what data is sent, where it is sent, and how it is secured.